This is my own personal spin on the whole “What I wish someone told me” meme that’s so popular on the Internet these days.

 I was embarrassed that I’d let this happen to me.
 I thought – I should’ve been stronger.
 I never should’ve married him.
 I should’ve stood up for myself.
 Even now, I’m embarrassed when I think back to that time.

 I was also at a loss about how to move forward.
 How would I survive on my own?
 How would I support myself financially?
 How would I ever love someone else?
 How could I make new friends on my own, friends that weren’t his?

 What I didn’t know was that a new chapter of my life was about to begin.
 One that was exciting, fun, and full of adventure.
 Which brings me to the point of this post “What I wish someone told me when I was 26.”

 - The future’s bright and many good things are coming your way.

 - The ending of your marriage is one of the best things that will ever happen to you.

 - That it won’t take long to discover that life without him is better than life with him.

 - Making new friends is going to be super easy.
 A day will come when you’ll have more friends than you ever need.
 In fact, they’ll be spread around the world.
-You’ll consider some of them like family.
+You’ll consider some of them family.

 - You’ll own your own home someday.